 This paper seeks to assess the importance of liquidity in financial crises and how the authorities may deal with it.
 It starts from the concept of bank runs - whereby the nature of banking means that solvent banks may at times be subject to panic runs and consequent illiquidity - and their ubiquity in most crises to date.
 Contagion may arise via credit risk linkages to other banks.
 This is a problem of "funding liquidity".
-It then considers the authorities' response to crises in terms of lender of last resort (LOLR) - illustrated by historical examples - and the evolving "doctrine" of LOLR.
+It then considers the authorities' response to crises in terms of lender of last resort (LOLR) - illustrated by historical examples - and evolving views of LOLR.
+Note that this "benchmark" is based on current beliefs and attitudes in central banks, academia and international organisations and not on the precise wording of key authors such as Bagehot.

 The paper then goes on to assess how liquidity problems during the current crisis have differed from the past.
 During this crisis the authorities have had to adapt their LOLR policy to a crisis which is not merely one of "funding liquidity" but also of "market liquidity" (IMF 2008, Davis 1994), while contagion has occurred more via market prices and less via credit risk (Adrian and Shin 2008) and new "amplifiers" of financial instability have become apparent (Brunnermeier 2008).
-The LOLR has had to adapt radically, for example, in terms of lending to investment banks, taking lower quality collateral and lending at longer maturities.
-It has also been challenged by difficulties in maintaining confidentiality of support and the interaction of these problems with low levels of deposit insurance.
+Even in the non-systemic3 period up to September 2008, the LOLR had to adapt radically, for example, in terms of lending to investment banks, taking lower quality collateral and lending for longer maturities.
+Central banks have also been challenged by difficulties in maintaining confidentiality of support and by the interaction of these problems with low levels of deposit insurance.
+Since September 2008, although action has mostly been in line with traditional approaches for systemic crises, there have been further adaptations in line with the systemic nature of the crisis, notably by the Federal Reserve acting as market maker or investor of last resort in illiquid securities markets.
+Meanwhile fiscal authorities have stepped into their traditional role in a systemic crisis of recapitalising potentially insolvent banks, this offering some relief to LOLRs.